All information in this FAQ is subject to change according to public health and safety guidelines.

 Will members of the public (non-co-tenant members) still be able to book meeting rooms?

 Yes.
 Both external and co-tenant member meeting room bookings will be done in the same process as pre-COVID-19.
-However, new room capacities will be listed in the reservation system based on social distancing guidelines.

 How will you ensure cleaning between uses for flex desks/phone rooms/etc?